Dilip31/My_Blogs/cllw9d61n000809l8adr4bom7.md

 Believe it or not,🤖 Android is a version of Linux!
 So, if you're working in a company, chances are high that you're interacting with Linux.

-👴 **UNIX: The Ancestor of It All** 🌟

-UNIX is the granddaddy of modern tech.
+> UNIX is the granddaddy of modern tech.
 It paved the way for macOS and Linux.

-💼 **macOS and Linux: Offspring of UNIX** 💻
+>

-macOS went into the hands of Apple, while Linux took the open-source route.
+> macOS went into the hands of Apple, while Linux took the open-source route.

-🪂 **Linux Touches Windows with WSL** 🪟
+>

-In the present day, Linux even steps into the Windows world through WSL (Windows Subsystem for Linux).
+> In the present day, Linux even steps into the Windows world through WSL (Windows Subsystem for Linux).
 It's like having Linux inside your Windows operating system!

 # 🔹architecture